 Newton Distracted Driving Accident Attorney Finds Fault

 Driving while distracted is considered inherently negligent pursuant to New Jersey regulations.
-In other words, if our Newton attorney is able to prove that the other driver or drivers involved in your accident were distracted in the moment leading to you injurious crash, you may have a strong personal injury claim.
+In other words, if our Newton attorney is able to prove that the other driver or drivers involved in your accident were distracted at the moment leading to you injurious crash, you may have a strong personal injury claim.
 Not all forms of distraction are considered equal, particularly when considering comparative negligence laws.
-As fault is determined on a case by case basis, a driver who had eyes down browsing social media on his or her phone may be found to be more at fault than an individual who was adjusting their radio.
+As the fault is determined on a case by case basis, a driver who had eyes down browsing social media on his or her phone may be found to be more at fault than an individual who was adjusting their radio.

 So what is comparative negligence in New Jersey?
-Essentially, fault is assigned on a sliding scale with each partially at fault party being designated a percentage of liability.
+Essentially, the fault is assigned on a sliding scale with each partially at fault party being designated a percentage of liability.
 This allows individuals who were marginally responsible for an accident to still recover financial compensation.

 Let’s say you were injured by a distracted driver while both vehicles involved were speeding on the Christopher Columbus Highway.
 Both you and the other driver would be found partially at fault, with the other driver receiving the greater percentage, perhaps 80 percent against 20 percent.
 In this scenario, you would still be eligible to compensation through a personal injury claim despite being partially responsible for the accident.